 With medical care gone digital, more precise diagnosis codes could allow researchers, even doctors themselves, to get a closer look at trends in one office or the entire country, Wergin said.
-A search of an office’s data could show how, say, all pregnant women with a urinary tract infection in the third trimester fared.
+A search of data could show how, say, all pregnant women with a urinary tract infection in the third trimester fared.

-The new codes, already used in many other countries, indicate if it’s a first visit or a repeat.
+The new codes, already used in many other countries, indicate whether it’s a first visit or a repeat.
 A spike in repeat visits for strep throat might indicate a more worrisome strain is spreading.
 This kind of data also is used by insurers and other organizations to help determine quality of care.

-CMS can’t estimate how many health providers are ready for the switch but officials think most large practices and hospitals are, so the agency is intensifying its focus on smaller doctors’ offices, said Dr. Mandy Cohen, CMS’ chief of staff.
+CMS can’t estimate how many health providers are ready for the switch, but officials think most large practices and hospitals are, so the agency is intensifying its focus on smaller doctors’ offices, said Dr. Mandy Cohen, CMS’ chief of staff.

 Private insurers told Congress months ago that they were ready.
 They, too, are focusing on small providers.

-Still, responding to concerns from doctors, CMS has promised some flexibility in the first year of assessing claims, if the coding is close.
+Still, responding to concerns from doctors, CMS has promised flexibility in the first year of assessing claims, if the coding is close.

 “There will be bumps and challenges,” CMS’ Slavitt said.